 From William the Conqueror's doctor to a Queen of France, from a Georgian émigré to a Victorian cyclist, from Napoleon to D-Day, the story of Bury St Edmunds has for 1000 years been linked with that of France.
 This illustrated talk will take you on a tour through the ages, tracing Bury St Edmunds' sometimes surprising French Connections.Views: 782 | Enquiries: 9

-I am a Green Badge Tour Guide with the Bury St Edmunds Association of Registered Tour Guides, accredited by the Institute of Tourist Guiding.
+I am an accredited Green Badge Guide and Chairman of the Bury St Edmunds Association of Registered Tour Guides.
 I have taught adult education evening classes for many years and talked widely to local groups and societies.

 I was a professional archaeologist for over forty years, including twenty as county archaeologist for Hereford and Worcester, Cheshire and Cambridgeshire, and I have carried out fieldwork in East Anglia, the Midlands, Yorkshire, the North West, Wales, the Orkneys, Italy and Libya.

 I am a Member of the Chartered Institute for Archaeologists and a Fellow of the Society of Antiquaries.
 Although retired from professional archaeology, I remain a Trustee of West Stow Anglo-Saxon Village Trust and chair the Editorial Board of East Anglian Archaeology.